busetosuner/IBM-Project/README.md

 • Data_Collection: Contains functions to import files and check data format.

+• Data_Cleaning: Contains functions for handling missing values and duplicate records.

 • Feature_Engineering: Includes modules for binning, handling numerical data, and creating dummy variables.

-• Data_Cleaning: Contains functions for handling missing values and duplicate records.
-Modeling: Includes modules for regression, classification, and clustering tasks.

 • EDA: Contains functions to calculate correlations between attributes.

+• Modeling: Contains functions for Regression, Classification and Clustering.
+Visualise the outcomes using Python libraries.

 • User_Interface: Includes functions for preparing and organizing data for modeling.